quantmind/.github/profile/README.md

 # Quantmind

-We provides software and consulting for web and electronic trading applications, quantitative data analysis, visualization and machine learning.
+We provides software and consulting for electronic trading applications and quantitative finance.

 Here some useful links